rbowsley/lamplighthelp/source/20-6-1_Viewing_payments_due_from_a_particular_person.markdown

 # 20.6.1    Viewing Payments Due from a Particular {{Person}}

-> In a profile you will see a charge tab: this lists all charges allocated to that {{person}}.
+> In a profile you will see a charge tab which lists all charges allocated to that {{person}} or {{org}}

 In a profile you will see a charge tab: this lists all charges allocated to that {{person}}.
+If you can't see the tab it is probably hidden in your personal settings - see [16.4.2 Personal Settings: Profiles](/help/index/p/16.4.2) for instructions on how to unhide the tab.

 ![Viewing charges for a {{person}}](xxxxx.png)